-DLL stands for Dynamic Link Libraries and are external parts of applications that run on Windows or any other operating systems.
+DLL stands for Dynamic Link Libraries and are external parts of applications that run on Windows or any other operating system.
 Most applications are not complete in themselves and store code in different files.
-If there is need for the code, the related file is loaded into memory and used.
+If there is a need for the code, the related file is loaded into memory and used.
 This reduces application file size while optimizing the usage of RAM.
 This article explains what is DLL Hijacking and how to detect and prevent it.

 What are DLL Files or Dynamic Link Libraries